 Whereas the similarities and commonalities in social experiences can be depicted using measures of central tendency (Chapter 3), the differences and diversity within social groups can be described using statistical measures of variation (Chapter 4).
-In Chapters 3 and 4, we examine a variety of social demographic variables including the ethnic composition of the 50 U.S. states.
+In Chapters 3 and 4, we examine a variety of social demographic variables, including the ethnic composition of the 50 U.S. states.

 We will learn about inferential statistics and bivariate analyses in Chapters 5 through 12.
 First, we review the bases of inferential statistics-the normal distribution, sampling and probability, and estimation-in Chapters 5 to 7.
-In Chapters 8 to 12, we examine the ways in which class, sex, or ethnicity influence various social behaviors and attitudes.
-Inferential statistics, such as the t test,

-A TALE OF SIMPLE ARITHMETIC: HOW CULTURE MAY INFLUENCE HOW WE COUNT chi-square, and the F statistic, help us determine the error involved in using our samples to answer questions about the population from which they are drawn.
+In Chapters 8 to 12, we examine the ways in which class, sex, and ethnicity influence various social behaviors and attitudes.
+Inferential statistics, such as the t test, chi-square, and the F statistic, help us determine the error involved in using our samples to answer questions about the population from which they are drawn.
 In addition, we review several methods of bivariate analysis, which are especially suited for examining the association between different social behaviors and attitudes and variables such as race, class, ethnicity, gender, and religion.
-We use these methods of analysis to show not only how each of these variables operates independently in shaping behavior but also how they interlock to shape our experience as individuals in society.
-10
+We use these methods of analysis to show not only how each of these variables operates independently in shaping behavior but also how they interlock to shape our experience as individuals in society.8